Dynamic Houston Entrepreneur Tackles the At-Home Work Juggle — How Allie Danziger Stays Creative and Grounded | PaperCity Magazine

 PC: Fantasy moment: If you were stranded someplace in the world, where would it be?

-AD: Nothing calms me or gets my creative juices flowing quite like the beach. . . so I would probably pick Greece.
+AD: Nothing calms me or gets my creative juices flowing quite like the beach … so I would probably pick Greece.
 I’ve had to cancel a ton of summer travel plans, including a would-have-been birthday trip to Japan, but we’ll reschedule when the timing is right.

 PC: Have you indulged in any retail therapy?
 What have you purchased online during this period?